 CAISO TARIFF

 4.1 Agreement Subject to CAISO Tariff.
-This Agreement shall be subject to Section 29 of the CAISO Tariff which shall be deemed to be incorporated herein.
-The EIM Participating Resource shall abide by, and will perform all of the obligations under the CAISO Tariff placed on EIM Entities in respect of all matters set forth therein.
+This Agreement shall be subject to Section 29 of the CAISO Tariff, which shall be deemed to be incorporated herein.
+The EIM Participating Resource shall abide by, and shall perform all of the obligations under the CAISO Tariff placed on EIM Participating Resources in respect of all matters set forth therein.

+4.1.1 Additional EIM Participating Resource Requirements.
+The EIM Participating Resource shall comply with all CAISO Tariff requirements associated with resource registration and the measurement and verification of the associated services to be provided for EIM Resources other than Generating Units or CAISO qualified resources delivering Energy.

 ARTICLE V